 Yet early signs of ASD are often apparent at the infant stage of development, including lack of eye movement, smiles and response to the environment.
-If at this stage, a simple blood test was available to objectively diagnose ASD, then early biological intervention would be possible and more likely to be successful due to brain plasticity of the developing child.
-This would lead to earlier intervention with behavioral therapies.
+If at this stage, a simple blood test was available to objectively diagnose ASD, earlier clinical therapeutic intervention would be possible and more likely to be successful due to brain plasticity of the developing child.

 Read more about our scientific method and published research:

 - Published February 2023:Autism Spectrum Disorder Diagnosis using a New Panel of Immune – and Inflammatory – Related Serum Biomarkers: A Case-Control Multicenter Study Children with autism spectrum disorder (ASD) present with distinctive clinical features.
 No objective laboratory assay has been developed to establish a diagnosis of ASD.
 Considering the known immunological associations with ASD, immunological biomarkers might enable ASD diagnosis and intervention at an early age when the immature brain has the highest degree of plasticity.
 This work aimed to identify diagnostic biomarkers discriminating between children with ASD and typically developing (TD) children.
 Read more (Frontiers in Pediatrics, February 2023)